pixelated/pixelated-user-agent/PITCHME.md

 ## Where we are

 * Main challenge: Scalability
-* Architectal rewrite, replaced docker setup
+* Architectural rewrite, replaced docker setup
 * Close collaboration with LEAP
 * Looking for organisations to adopt soon